mjetpax/birdhouse/README.md

 ## Quick Start

-Get Birdhouse up and running quickly with ease.
+Quickly get Birdhouse up and running with ease.

-1. Add the following CSS style link to the head of your HTML document.
+1) Add the following CSS style link to the head of your HTML document.
 ```
 <head>
     <link rel="stylesheet" href="https://cdn.rawgit.com/mjetpax/birdhouse/v0.7.2/css/birdhouse.min.css">
 </head>
 ```

-2. Add the following HTML to the body of your HTML document.
+2) Add the following HTML to the body of your HTML document.
 ```
 <body>
     <div class="birdhouse">